-Horvath et al. [17] employ a reactive feedback mechanism, similar to the Reactive policy in this paper, coupled with a non-linear regression based predictive approach to provision capacity for a multi-tier web application.
+Horvath and Skadron [2008] employ a reactive feedback mechanism, similar to the Reactive policy in this article, coupled with a non-linear regression based predictive approach to provision capacity for a multi-tier web application.
 In particular, the authors monitor server CPU utilization and job response times, and react by adding or removing servers based on the difference between observed response time and target response time.
 The authors evaluate their reactive approach via implementation in a multi-tier setting.

-In Urgaonkar et al. [36] and Gandhi et al. [14], the authors assume a different setup from our own, whereby request rate is divided into two components, a long-term trend which is predictable, and short-term variations which are unpredictable.
-The authors use predictive approaches to provision servers for long-term trends (over a few hours) in request rates and then use a reactive controller, similar to the Reactive used in this paper, to react to short-term variations in request rate.
+In Urgaonkar and Chandra [2005] and Gandhi et al. [2011a], the authors assume a different setup from our own, whereby request rate is divided into two components, a long-term trend which is predictable, and short-term variations which are unpredictable.
+The authors use predictive approaches to provision servers for long-term trends (over a few hours) in request rates and then use a reactive controller, similar to the Reactive used in this article, to react to short-term variations in request rate.

-While the above hybrid approaches can leverage the advantages of both predictive and reactive approaches, they are not robust to changes in request size or server efficiency (see Section 4).
-In fact, none of the prior work has considered changes in request size or server efficiency.
+While these hybrid approaches can leverage the advantages of both predictive and reactive approaches, they are not robust to changes in request size or server efficiency (see Section 4).
+In fact, none of the prior work has considered changes in request size or server efficiency for multi-tier applications.

-There is also a long list of papers that look at dynamic capacity management in the case of negligible setup times (see, for example, [7, 25]).
-However, our focus in this paper is on dynamic capacity management in the face of setup times.
+There is also a long list of papers that look at dynamic capacity management in the case of negligible setup times (see, e.g., Li and Nahrstedt [1999], Lu et al. [2006], Gandhi et al. [2002], Chase et al. [2001], and Lim et al. [2011]).
+However, our focus in this article is on dynamic capacity management in the face of setup times.